Numbers Chapter 2

 (/ˈnæftəlaɪ/ Modern: Naftalī, Tiberian: Nap̄tālī, “my struggle”) was the sixth son of Jacob, the second of his two sons with Bilhah.
 He was the founder of the Israelite tribe of Naphtali.
 For more info click here

-and the captain of the children of Naphtaliנַפְתָּלִי
+and the prince of the children of Naphtaliנַפְתָּלִי

 (/ˈnæftəlaɪ/ Modern: Naftalī, Tiberian: Nap̄tālī, “my struggle”) was the sixth son of Jacob, the second of his two sons with Bilhah.
 He was the founder of the Israelite tribe of Naphtali.
 For more info click here